microsoft/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 - vertical-default-position - Can be 'top', 'bottom' or 'unset'.
 Default is unset.
 - vertical-inset - Boolean that indicates whether the region should overlap the anchor on the vertical axis.
 Default is false which places the region adjacent to the anchor element.
 - vertical-threshold - Numeric value that defines how small the region must be to the edge of the viewport to switch to the opposite side of the anchor.
 The component favors the default position until this value is crossed.
 When there is not enough space on either side or the value is unset the side with the most space is chosen.
-- vertical-scaling - Can be "anchor", "fill" or "content".
-Default is "content"
+- vertical-scaling - Can be 'anchor', 'fill' or 'content'.
+Default is 'content'
-- use-gbcr - Whether the component uses calls to getBoundingClientRect to calculate positioning.
-Can be "default", "always" or "never".
+- use-gbcr - Whether the component uses calls to `getBoundingClientRect` to calculate positioning.
+Can be 'default', 'always' or 'never'.
 Default behavior attempts to use gbcr if the initial attempt to use [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) fails to return usable data.

 *Properties:*
 - anchorElement - Holds a reference to the HTMLElement currently being used as the anchor.
 Can be set directly or be populated by setting the anchor attribute.